 Kevin and his wife Kristel have been living on Vinalhaven full time for five years.
 They are proprietors of Island Groundworks, specializing in concrete constructions on his side of the company and gardening and landscaping on hers.

 Blake Reidy is a born and raised islander.
 She graduated from Vinalhaven School in 2012 and pursued a degree in Elementary Education at the University of New England.
 While at UNE, Blake developed a passion for traveling after taking courses that visited Dominica, Ireland, and England.
 She followed this passion and backpacked Europe for a semester with a long-time island friend.
 Although she enjoyed her experiences abroad, she always knew she would return to Vinalhaven.
 Blake graduated from UNE in 2016 and happily accepted the third grade teaching position at Vinalhaven School.
 She is also pursuing a masters degree in K-12 Reading and Literacy Instruction.
-In her spare time, Blake enjoys reading, traveling, and hiking with her boyfriend, Bobby, and dog, Diesel.
+In her spare time, Blake enjoys reading, traveling, and hiking with her fiance Bobby, and dog, Diesel.
 She is excited for the opportunity to join the board of the land trust and help with the preservation and conservation of her island home.

 Elizabeth Swain first set foot on Vinalhaven in 1986, and has been setting out along VLT's extensive trail system ever since.
 She is returning to the board after being term-limited off in 2009.
 "Why would I sign up for another tour of duty?
 Because VLT is such an important part of this community, helping protect habitat and public access to the traditional places islanders and seasonal residents have long enjoyed."
 She is a committed volunteer on the Walks & Talks committee, and enjoys learning something new on the weekend walks all summer.
 Trained as a forester, Elizabeth is part of a public affairs and environmental consulting firm in Portland.
 She also serves on the Board of Maine Huts & Trails, and chaired the Maine Land Use Regulation Commission.
 When not in Old Harbor, she lives in Pownal, Maine.